jharwell/libra/README.md

     - `cppcheck-all` - Runs cppcheck on the repository.

-    - `cppcheck-<module_name>` - Runs cppcheck on the specified module within the repository, if applicable.

     - `static-check-all` - Runs the clang static checker on the repository.

-    - `static-check-<module_name>` - Runs the clang static checker on the specified module within the repository, if applicable.

     - `tidy-check-all` - Runs the clang-tidy checker on the repository, using the `.clang-format` in the root of the repo.

-    - `tidy-check-<module>` - Runs the clang-tidy checker on the
-      specified module with the repository, using the `.clang-format` in the root of the repo.

 # License
 This project is licensed under GPL 3.0.
 See [LICENSE](LICENSE.md).